Adjuvant listing: How to apply for inclusion on the Official List of Adjuvants

 What happens after my application is completed?

-If your application is successful, we will inform you in the normal way (see The Applicant Guide for further information).
+If your application is successful, we will inform you in the normal way (see The Applicant Guide how will my application be processed for further information).

 An electronic copy of the list entry will be included on the Adjuvant Database and new products will be added to the Official List of Adjuvants.